OSVTAC/OSVTAC.github.io/meetings/2019/2019-05-14/minutes.md

 and it can begin to frame how interactions will take place between potential project partners and the City and County of San Francisco.

-Member Wasserman commended DT and Director Gerull for a comprehensive report.
+Member Wasserman commended DT and Director Gerull for a comprehensive study of other systems.

 Member Hage commented on the list on page 7.
 He said that one of the open source projects missing is Prime III (aka the "One for All" System).
 He